open-ipcamera/open-ipcamera/README.txt

 # README CONTENTS:
 # 	1. LICENCE
-#	2. Compatibility
+#	2. COMPATIBILITY
 # 	3. SCRIPT PREREQUISITES
 # 	4. OPTIONAL FUNCTIONALITY
 # 	5. SCRIPT FEATURES
-# 	6. PRE-INSTALL INSTRUCTIONS
+# 	6. MINIMAL PI SETUP
 #	7. CONFIGURE DROPBOX ACCESS TOKEN
-# 	8. INSTALL INSTRUCTIONS
+# 	8. SCRIPT INSTRUCTIONS
+#	9. POST-SCRIPT EXECUTION

 # 1. LICENSE:
 # Beer-ware License: If I saved you a few hours/days of manually configuring one or more pi-cams I wouldn't say "no" if you bought me a beer ;-)
 #	paypal.me/TerrenceHoulahan

-# 2. Compatibility: Script known to work with following configurations (but might work with others)
+# 2. COMPATIBILITY: Script known to work with following configurations (but might work with others)
 # - OS Version:	Raspbian "Stretch"
 # - Pi Model:	3B+ and Pi Zero W
 # - Cameras:	Picams 1.3 and 2.1